Kaziranga National Park: Flora

-There is a difference in altitude between the eastern and western areas of the park, with the western side being at a lower altitude.
-The western reaches of the park are dominated by grasslands.
-Tall elephant grass is found on higher ground, while short grasses cover the lower grounds surrounding the beels or flood-created ponds.
-Annual flooding, grazing by herbivores, and controlled burning maintain and fertilize the grasslands and reeds.
-Common tall grasses are sugarcanes, spear grass, elephant grass, and the common reed.
-Numerous forbs are present along with the grasses.
-Amidst the grasses, providing cover and shade are scattered trees—dominant species including kumbhi, Indian gooseberry, the cotton tree (in savanna woodlands), and elephant apple (in inundated grasslands).

 Thick evergreen forests, near the Kanchanjhuri, Panbari, and Tamulipathar blocks, contain trees such as Aphanamixis polystachya, Talauma hodgsonii, Dillenia indica, Garcinia tinctoria, Ficus rumphii, Cinnamomum bejolghota, and species of Syzygium.
 Tropical semi-evergreen forests are present near Baguri, Bimali, and Haldibari.
 Common trees and shrubs are Albizia procera, Duabanga grandiflora, Lagerstroemia speciosa, Crateva unilocularis, Sterculia urens, Grewia serrulata, Mallotus philippensis, Bridelia retusa, Aphania rubra, Leea indica, and Leea umbraculifera.

 There are many different aquatic floras in the lakes and ponds, and along the river shores.
 The invasive water hyacinth is very common, often choking the water bodies, but it is cleared during destructive floods.
 Another invasive species, Mimosa invisa, which is toxic to herbivores, was cleared by Kaziranga staff with help from the Wildlife Trust of India in 2005.